 Bonuses for any one year are usually determined and paid in the first quarter of the following year.
-For 2023, our Board reviewed our corporate goals and, following such review, determined to pay annual bonuses to the named executive officers at 80% of target based on its assessment of our progress during 2023 relative to such goals, which were based on clinical, financial, regulatory and corporate development objectives.
-Mr. Byrnes' 2023 annual bonuses for the 2023 calendar year.
-The 2023 annual bonuses paid to our named executive officers are reflected in the Summary Compensation Table above.
+For 2022, our Board reviewed our corporate goals and, following such review, determined to pay annual bonuses to the named executive officers at 90% of target based on its assessment of our progress during 2022 relative to such goals, which were based on clinical, financial, regulatory and corporate development objectives.
+The 2022 annual bonuses paid to our named executive officers are reflected in the Summary Compensation Table above.